Dinosauria-Network/genus-post-type/.github/CONTRIBUTING.md

-## How to contribute to Ruby on Rails
+## How to contribute to Genus Post Type

 #### **Did you find a bug?**